Saskatchewan Highway 378

-Highway 378 is a highway in the Canadian province of Saskatchewan.
+Highway 378 is a provincial highway in the Canadian province of Saskatchewan.
 It runs from Highway 4 near North Battleford to Highways Highway 3 in Spiritwood, just east of its intersection with Highway 24.
-Highway 378 is about 108 km long.
+It is about 108 km long.

 The highway has the distinction of travelling in both an east-west and north-south direction throughout its entire length.